berenkotanli/Coder-Kids/README.md

 * Made with Retrofit, Picasso, MVVM architecture (ViewModel, LiveData), ViewPager2, Recyclerview.
 * Collapsing toolbar is used on the detail page.
 * Used viewpager2 on login/signup pages.
-* Cart icon on the homepage is updated instantly in case of adding to / removing from basket.
+* Cart icon on the homepage is updated instantly in case of adding to / removing from cart.

 ## Pages
   - [Splash and Onboarding Pages](#splashscreen)